 After our first self-piloted canal cruise, people asked me whether or not someone new to boating can do this type of vacation.
 Can a total beginner handle a canal boat?
 What’s a good beginner canal cruise?

-we headed south to the Camargue, and from there, headed west ending up in the Canal du Midi aboard a Nicols canal cruise boat.
-No special training or boating licenses are required making this sort of trip accessible to everyone who wants to experience France from the water.
+DIY canal cruises in France are a once-in-a-lifetime experience and you HAVE to try it for yourself.
+We headed south to the Camargue, and from there, headed west ending up in the Canal du Midi aboard a Nicols canal cruise boat.
+No special training or boating licenses are required making this sort of trip accessible to everyone.

 My parents are here for the rest of the week and we all just got back from a big trip down south.
 We did our second canal cruise aboard a Nicols boat and I’ll be telling you all about that soon.
 Until then, I’m sharing photos from our pit stops before and after our cruise in Carcassonne and Saint Emilion.